Custodian of Public Records:

 How is the data formatted?

-Available file format: All data delivered on CD or by email is in comma delimited text format, which can be opened by or imported into many different programs.
+Available file format: All data delivered by email is in comma delimited text format, which can be opened by or imported into many different programs.
 Certain programs, such as Microsoft Excel, may have limitations which make them usable only for relatively small databases; consult your software documentation for exact limits.